“I have so much more strength: emotionally, physically and mentally”

 Dinner: Tofu, Rice, Vegetables

 We realised early on that while she was consuming protein shakes every morning, she didn’t agree with the texture and flavour.
 We tried multiple brands and types (including whey, rice, and pea variations) all to no avail, and so decided to scrap them and increase protein elsewhere.
 Remember, protein shakes can be a convenient way to increase protein intake in the day, but it’s by no means ever an essential to making progress.

-Her training was typically in class format, 5 days a week.
+Her training was typically 5 days a week.
 To begin with, we shifted to three full body, progressive weight training sessions a week and a simple step goal of 8,000 a day.

 The weight training remained steady here throughout, with the only addition coming in the form of cardio, which was sprinkled in the week depending on progress.

 Embracing Muscle Building (And How to Become ‘Toned’)